Locko2901/BetterChatBot/README.md

 ### Step 2: Install Dependencies

-Navigate to each bot directory (`ChatBot` and `ExampleBot`) and run `npm install` to install Node.js dependencies.
+For each bot directory (`ChatBot` and `ExampleBot`), you need to install Node.js dependencies:

 ```shell
 cd ChatBot
 npm install
 ```
 ```shell
 cd ../ExampleBot
 npm install
 ```

-### Step 3: Configure config.json
+### Step 3: Configure `config.json`

-Navigate back into your main project directory:
+Return to the main project directory:

 ```shell
 cd ../
 ```

-Properly fill out the `config.json` located there using the code editor of your choice.
-I'll be using `nano` in this example:
+Edit the `config.json` file with your preferred code editor (e.g., using `nano`):

 ```shell
 nano config.json
 ```

+The structure should be as follows:

 ```shell
 {